ClementTsang/bottom/README.md

 As such, support beyond that is not guaranteed.

-### Manual
+### [Manually]

-There are a few ways to go about doing this.
-Note that the MSRV is 1.40.0.
+There are a few ways to go about doing this manually.
+If you do so, please build using the current stable release of Rust.
 For example:

 ```bash
 # If required, update Rust on the stable channel